Equality Act (Sexual Orientation) Regulations 2007: Regulations relating to Northern Ireland

-The Equality Act (Sexual Orientation) Regulations (Northern Ireland) 2006 were made on 8 November 2006 and laid before Parliament under paragraph 7(3) of the Schedule to the Northern Ireland Act 2000 since the Northern Ireland Assembly was suspended.
+The Equality Act (Sexual Orientation) Regulations (Northern Ireland) 2006 (SR(NI) 2006/439) were made on 8 November 2006 and laid before Parliament under paragraph 7(3) of the Schedule to the Northern Ireland Act 2000 since the Northern Ireland Assembly was suspended.
 The regulations came into force on 1 January 2007.

 Later in January 2007 there was an attempt to pass a motion to pray for an annulment of the regulations in the House of Lords.
 The resolution failed to pass by a margin of 199 to 68.

 In 2007, the Christian Institute (CI) and others sought a judicial review to overturn the Sexual Orientation Regulations in Northern Ireland.
 Mr Justice Weatherup rejected the CI's complaint, ruling that while a clause relating to harassment (a clause unique to the Northern Irish version of the Regulations) should be set aside, the remainder of the Regulations were to remain in force.